 It is not possible to estimate population burden of disease using wastewater testing of SARS-CoV-2 as sources of variability are multiple, including variation in length and concentration of SARS-CoV-2 excretion by infected persons, variation in degradation rate of viral RNA in wastewater and sampling error.
 Interpretation of results from quantitative testing of SARS-CoV-2 in wastewater is enhanced when the population served by the wastewater treatment plants are well characterised in terms of SARS-CoV-2 testing rates, health seeking behaviour, hospital admissions and deaths due to SARS-CoV-2, as well as other general indicators of health.
 Further exploration of the relationship between quantitative SARS-CoV-2 results, local trends in clinical case burden, environmental factors and test methodology will support interpretation of observed fluctuations in RNA levels.
-Laboratory methodology and test results at sites where testing does not correlate with case numbers are presently under review.
+Quality assessment and inter-laboratory comparisons are underway to ensure participating laboratories are providing consistent and comparable results.